AfonsoNeto/HappyNel/README.md

 Mailing
 =======

-This app users [Mailcatcher](http://mailcatcher.me/) to send emails on development environment.
+This app uses [Mailcatcher](http://mailcatcher.me/) to send emails on development environment.
 So you must install it on your local machine:

 	$ gem install mailcatcher
 	$ mailcatcher # Then access your localhost:1080 to see web interface with the received/sent emails